Dark room being illuminated by light-filled garden, symbolizing hope in platinum-resistant ovarian cancer (PROC)

 Easing the burden

-Understanding how cortisol and the glucocorticoid receptor interact with ovarian cancer may help oncologists understand why some chemotherapies may not work for women with platinum-resistant ovarian cancer.Ovarian cancer and the results of your treatment are complex.
+Understanding how cortisol and glucocorticoid receptors interact with ovarian cancer cells may help oncologists understand why some chemotherapies may not work for women with platinum-resistant ovarian cancer.Ovarian cancer and the results of your treatment are complex.
 Chemotherapy resistance is not your fault, and you have a care team to help explore your options moving forward.

 Easing the burden